-OT/ICS Security for Energy Systems
+OT/ICS Security for the Power Grid

 Modern substations, power plants, and control centers rely on Ethernet-based communication.
 Especially when it comes to operational technology (OT) security, the associated interconnection introduces new security risks and can potentially result in major reputation losses for your company.